Americans: Middle Eastern and North African Americans

 Middle Eastern Americans and North African Americans are Americans with ancestry from the Middle East and North Africa (MENA).
-According to the American Jewish Archives and the Arab American National Museum, the first Middle Easterners and North Africans (viz.
-Jews and Berbers) to arrive in the Americas landed in the late 15th to mid-16th centuries.
-Many fled ethnic or ethnoreligious persecution during the Spanish Inquisition; a few were taken to the Americas as slaves.
+According to the American Jewish Archives and the Arab American National Museum, the first Middle Easterners and North Africans (especially Jews) to arrive in the Americas landed in the late 15th to mid-16th centuries.
+Many fled ethnic or ethnoreligious persecution during the Spanish Inquisition.

 In 2014, the United States Census Bureau began finalizing the ethnic classification of people of Middle Eastern and North African ("MENA") origins.
-According to the Arab American Institute (AAI), Arab Americans have family origins in each of the 22 member states of the Arab League.
+According to the Arab American Institute (AAI), Arab Americans have family origins in each of the 22 Arab League member states.
 Following consultations with MENA organizations, the Census Bureau announced in 2014 that it would establish a new MENA ethnic category for populations from the Middle East, North Africa, and the Arab world, separate from the "white" classification that these populations had previously sought in 1909.
 The groups felt that the earlier "white" designation no longer accurately represents MENA identity, so they successfully lobbied for a distinct categorization.
 This new category would also include Israeli Americans.
 The Census Bureau does not currently ask about whether one is Sikh, because it views them as followers of a religion rather than members of an ethnic group, and it does not combine questions concerning religion with race or ethnicity.
 As of December 2015, the sampling strata for the new MENA category includes the Census Bureau's working classification of 19 MENA groups, as well as Iranian, Turkish, Armenian, Afghan, Azerbaijani, and Georgian groups.
 In January 2018, it was announced that the Census Bureau would not include the grouping in the 2020 census.